 You cannot get good ohmmeter readings if the head is on a live bus.
 The coils pick up induced voltages from any rectifier ripple.
-The Hall plate's resistance changes in a high magnetic field.
+The Hall plate resistance changes in a high magnetic field.

-Notes on Tables 5.1 and 5.2 below:
+Notes on Table 5.1 below:

 - 1.)
 BUS CURRENT MUST BE ZERO when taking resistance measurements! - 2.)
 Use a high impedance DMM set on the lowest range appropriate for the measurement.
 Measurements are made between cable leads listed, at Metering Unit end of Cable.
-The resistance values shown in the tables are for readings obtained with cable disconnected from the Metering Unit.
-Split channels 1 & 7 for LKP-130 (1, 4, 7 and 10 for LKP-225) will read half the resistance values listed in the table when measured with all the cables connected to the Metering Unit.
-Also, note that the Hall device current supplies are connected in parallel for each Measuring Head quarter.
-Therefore, the resistance values will read one half the resistance values (one quarter for LKP-225) listed in the table when measured with all the cables connected to the Metering Unit - 3.)
+The resistance values shown in the table are for readings obtained with cable disconnected from the Metering Unit.
+Split channels 1, 5, 9 and 13 for will read half the resistance values listed in the table when measured with all the cables connected to the Metering Unit.
+Also note that the Hall device current supplies are connected in parallel for each Measuring Head quarter, therefore, the resistance values will read one quarter the resistance values listed in the table when measured with all the cables connected to the Metering Unit - 3.)
 These resistance readings are the room temperature values of the copper channel coils.
 Measured values can be 50% higher if head is hot and/or cable length is longer than 30 feet.